Ye Olde Swan is located on Woughton Villiage Green and this gorgeous historic tavern dates back to the 16th century.

 A crooked roof, low ceilings, exposed beams, the Ye Olde Swan pub is a historic gem located on the green at Woughton-on-the-Green, on the outskirts of Milton Keynes.
 The pub restaurant dates from Tudor times and has retained many original features and its delightful, olde worlde charm.

 We pride ourselves on offering a superb menu of tasty traditional pub food and seasonal dishes, carefully prepared by our chefs.
-We have our own smoker on site and can offer a range of delicious smoked and seasoned meats.
 Our hearty Sunday roasts are ever-popular, plus we have weekly special food nights to give you even more choice and value.
 So gather all the family together for a delicious meal in our traditional pub restaurant, or if the sun is shining, head outside to the beer garden that backs onto the village green.Read more...

 Ye Olde Swan pub restaurant can be found in Woughton on the Green, a village on the outskirts of Milton Keynes next to Ouzel Valley Park and a short walk from the Grand Union Canal.
 The area was the location for many ancient settlements and today Ouzel Valley Park is dotted with the remains of medieval villages and their associated fishponds.
 It is thought that many of these villages may have been wiped out by the great plague in 1686 or abandoned as people moved further away from the river to avoid flooding.

 Situated on the village green, The Ye Olde Swan is a historic pub with its own rich and mysterious past.
 The tavern dates back to the Tudor times, an era in which swan meat was considered to be a delicacy.
 In the cellar there is said to be a secret passageway connecting the tavern with St Mary’s church across the road.
 It is believed that monks used this tunnel to escape persecution during the Reformation.